wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		  To better illustrate how these three classes of networks actually look, let's look at the next diagram:

-		  Figure 6.8 – IP address classes #flashcard
+		  Figure 6.8 – IP address classes
 		- -
 		- -
 		- it is important to remember that the first and last IP addresses are unusable.
 The first IP address is always known as the network ID, which in this case is 192.168.1.0.
 Here, the last octet would be represented by all zeroes (or, in binary, 00000000).
 The last IP address is 192.168.1.255, which is known as the broadcast address.
-Here, the last octet would be represented by all ones (or, in binary, 11111111). #flashcard
+Here, the last octet would be represented by all ones (or, in binary, 11111111).
 		- -
 		- -
 		- With AWS Transit Gateway, you can connect your individual VPCs together via the gateway in a hub-and-spoke model.
 This greatly simplifies your network architecture, as each new VPC that is peered to the gateway needs just a single connection to be able to route traffic to the other VPCs, as long as necessary route table configurations permit it to do so.